 Selecting the appropriate cleaner is essential, as certain harsh chemicals may cause discolouration or deterioration of the carpet material.

-Proper blotting techniques should be employed to lift the stain without allowing it to set deeper into the fibers, ensuring effective removal without compromising the carpet's integrity.
+Proper blotting techniques should be employed to lift the stain without allowing it to set deeper into the fibres, ensuring effective removal without compromising the carpet's integrity.

-Rubbing a blood stain on a carpet can exacerbate the problem by causing the stain to spread and embed deeper into the carpet fibers.
+Rubbing a blood stain on a carpet can exacerbate the problem by causing the stain to spread and embed deeper into the carpet fibres.

 Blood on the carpet, especially when wet, contains proteins that bind tightly, making it harder to remove.
 To prevent further damage, consider these points: